6110-sp24/6110-sp24.github.io/_pages/project/phase_2.md

 Please submit your phase 2 code on Gradescope via GitHub, following the steps below:

-1. Push your code to your phase 2 GitHub repository (`6110-sp24/<TEAM NAME>`).
+1. Push your code to your team GitHub repository (`6110-sp24/<TEAM NAME>`).
 We suggest making a separate branch for the submission, say, `phase2-submission`.
 2. Go to the [Phase 2 assignment](https://www.gradescope.com/courses/727449/assignments/4132356) on Gradescope, and select your GitHub repository and branch.
 3. Add your team members to the submission on Gradescope.